JonaBenja/appliedtm/README.md

 You can find it here: https://code.google.com/archive/p/word2vec/

 ### requirements
-The packages that are required to run the code for this project can be found in code/requirements.txt.
+The packages that are required to run the code for this project can be found in `requirements.txt`.

 ### code
 This folder contains the following scripts and files: